rhysd/actionlint/scripts/update-checks-doc/README.md

 ## Format

-The format of the check document is:
+The format of the section is:

 ````markdown
 <a id="some-id"></a>